hadronized/blog/kakoune-2023.md

 why.
 For instance, Vim has [vim-fugitive](https://github.com/tpope/vim-fugitive), a Git client for Vim / Neovim.
 It has 2k commits, between 8k-9k lines of code… and can be used only in Vim and Neovim.
 Yes, it extends and adds features _inside_ those editors, but still.
 If at some point you decide to switch to another editor, you can forget about this plugin.
+This is even worse with something like [magit](https://magit.vc/), which is the best Git client I haver ever used.
+Yet I don’t use it anymore, because it’s an Emacs plugin.
+What a shame.

 Now repeat that reasoning for all the plugins you use.
-That has led many people to just install as few plugins as possible and switch to composability.
+That has led some people to just install as few plugins as possible and switch to composability.

 Composability is the same concept as in code.
 You have two systems `A` and `B` doing `thingA` and `thingB`, and you write some _piping_ glue code / script to connect both.
 People use many different languages to glue things together.
 Among the most famous approaches:

 - Python.
 - Perl, especially when dealing with filtering text.
 - The shell, and especially any POSIX.2 compliant shell (no, don’t start talking about `fish`).

-I have a shell functions that I source when I start my shell, called `p`, which looks like this:
+I have shell functions that I source when I start my shell; for instance, one called `p`, to switch to my spare-time
+projects:

 ```sh
 p () {